LSSI-ETH/plmfit/README.md

 ## Contributions
 We welcome contributions from the community!
 If you're interested in contributing to PLMFit, feel free to:

-*   **Submit a Pull Request (PR)**: Whether it's a bug fix, a new feature, or an improvement, we encourage you to submit a PR.

-*   **Contact Us Directly**: If you have any questions or need guidance on how to contribute, don't hesitate to reach out to us.

-*   **Open Issues**: For developers interested in contributing, you can open issues to report bugs, suggest new features, or discuss potential improvements.

-*   **Expand the Benchmarked Datasets**: We invite you to add new datasets to our benchmarks or experiment with different setups for existing datasets.
+*   **Expand the nenchmarked datasets**: We invite you to add new datasets to our benchmarks or experiment with different setups for existing datasets.
 Your contributions will help improve the robustness and versatility of PLMFit.

+*   **Submit a pull request (PR)**: Whether it's a bug fix, a new feature, or an improvement, we encourage you to submit a PR.

+*   **Contact us directly**: If you have any questions or need guidance on how to contribute, don't hesitate to reach out to us.

+*   **Open issues**: For developers interested in contributing, you can open issues to report bugs, suggest new features, or discuss potential improvements.

 Your contributions are highly valued and will help us enhance PLMFit for everyone.
 Thank you for your interest and support!